jack126guy/equusdixit-utils/README.md

 These are some simple Perl scripts for processing files from [Ponysay](https://github.com/erkin/ponysay).
 Equus Dixit proper was intended to be a backport of Ponysay to `cowsay` and `fortune`.
 However, Ponysay has diverged significantly from those two programs, so it is difficult to backport it without effectively reimplementing the entire program.

+"Equus dixit" is a Latin phrase that literally means "[the] horse said"; it is a rough translation of "Ponysay" and a play on the phrase "[ipse dixit](http://en.wikipedia.org/wiki/Ipse_dixit)".

 These tools have been tested against Ponysay 3.0.2.

 ## cowprep.pl